mavnorthwind/Randomize/README.md

 # Randomize
-Tries to randomly pull items from an array
+Allows to shuffle an array and to randomly pull items from an array